opf/openproject/CONTRIBUTING.md

 ## Development flow

-For contributing source code, please follow the Git Workflow below:
+For contributing source code, please follow the git workflow below:

 - **Fork** OpenProject on GitHub
 - Clone your fork to your development machine: